Ojos del Salado Volcano (6.893 masl) Expedition

 Guide and assistant guide:

-• Bilingual High Mountain Guide with international WFR NASAR certification (Wilderness First Responder).
+• Bilingual High Mountain Guide/driver with international IML UIMLA and WFR NASAR (Wilderness First Responder) certifications .

 • Assistant guide with international WFR NASAR certification (Wilderness First Responder).